-Before we revisit with today's author, I want to announce that the winner of the signed copy of Twice Promised, by Maggie Brendan, is
+Before we talk with today's author, I want to announce that the winner of the signed copy of Dawn Comes Early, by Margaret Brownley, is:

 Please tell us five random things we might not know about you.

-Please tell us a bit more about the plot of Judge.
+Please tell us a bit more about the plot of Prophet.

-What is it about Kien that will make your readers care about him?
+What is it about Ela that will make your readers care about her?

 If you were the casting director for the film version of your novel, who would play your lead roles?

 For Ela, an Alyssa Bernal type with curls:

 For Kien, the nearest image would be Henry Cavill.
 Kien has a tremendous sense of humor, dark hair, and light eyes that are difficult to depict—dear reader, your imagination will portray Kien more accurately!